hneth/riskyr/_app/about_riskyr.md

 output: github_document
 ---

-# riskyr
+# About `riskyr`

-The _riskyr_ package provides a toolbox for transparent communication and teaching of risk literacy.
+The `riskyr` package provides a toolbox for transparent communication and teaching of risk literacy.

 ## Goal

-We aim to render risk literacy more transparent by developing and providing a set of risk literacy tools (and corresponding representations).
+The `riskyr` package aims to render risk literacy more transparent by providing a set of risk literacy tools and corresponding representations.

 We start with some global variables: